Alpha Prime

-Alpha Prime is a first-person shooter video game developed by Black Element Software and released in 2007.
+Alpha Prime is a first-person shooter video game developed by Black Element Software and released in 2006–2007.
 The script for the game's story was written by Ondřej Neff, and the game is built upon Black Element's proprietary Enforce 2 Engine.
-Alpha Prime was initially released on Steam and, as of August 30, 2011, it is also available on the cloud gaming service OnLive.
+Alpha Prime was initially released on Steam and, as of August 30, 2011, it also became available on the cloud gaming service OnLive.

 Plot

 The State Business Federation has discovered an asteroid dubbed Alpha Prime with rich deposits of hubbardium, which is used as fuel in interstellar ships.
 During the mining operations, the miners began to go mad due to exposure to hubbardium.
-The State Business Federation decided that mining the hubbardium is too dangerous, and sealed off the asteroid.
+The State Business Federation decided that mining the hubbardium was too dangerous, and sealed off the asteroid.

 The protagonist, Arnold Weiss, is recruited by an old friend, Livia, to rescue their mutual friend, Warren Reynolds, who was trapped on the asteroid when it was sealed off.
 Arnold grudgingly accepts, and they head off in a ship called the Artemis.
 The ship is disabled by a mine before they reach the asteroid, however, and only Arnold and Livia survive.
 Arnold gets into an escape pod and lands on Alpha Prime alone.

 After fighting his way through malfunctioning robots and miners driven mad by hubbardium exposure, Arnold meets up with an Italian member of the Association of Freelance Prospector's named Paolo Bellini.
 Paolo gives Arnold a device known as a ReCon, used to hack into a variety of electronics, and agrees to help him.
 Paolo then suggests they go further into the complex to escape the insane miners.
 After another run in with robots, Paolo is injured and decides to stay behind when Arnold goes to survey the area.
 The two notice that the area is now crawling with enforcers from the company that originally controlled the mining operation.

 Arnold gets in contact with another employee trapped on Alpha Prime, Bruce Lawrence, who assists him in opening some doors.
 On the way back, the leader of the enforcers, Colonel Olivier, finds Paolo and asks him about Glomar, an urban legend said to be the source of hubbardium.
 Paolo attempts to escape, but is killed.
 Livia contacts Arnold again to explain that she has been hiding from Colonel Olivier's ship, but Bruce later informs him that Livia had been transmitting directly to Olivier.

 Using the complex's tram system, Arnold finally makes his way to Warren.
 Warren reveals that Livia was on Alpha Prime when the Company first tried to acquire the heart of Glomar, now confirmed to be the source of the radiation which transforms rock into hubbardium.
 Something went wrong and during the company's flight, Livia abandoned Warren to go with them.
 Warren removes the information about how to find Glomar's heart, which constantly moves, from Alpha Prime's database, and attempts to hide it.